Unpretty

 "Unpretty" is a song by American group TLC, released on May 17, 1999, through LaFace and Arista Records as the second single from the band's third studio album, FanMail.
-It was written by Tionne "T-Boz" Watkins and the producer Dallas Austin.
-Austin assisted Watkins in adapting the latter's written poem into "Unpretty" after feeling disgusted by an episode of American talk show Ricki Lake.
+It was written by Tionne "T-Boz" Watkins and producer Dallas Austin.
+Watkins had written a poem to express her disgust over an episode of Ricki Lake, and Austin helped her adapt it into the song.

 "Unpretty" was the album's second song to top the US Billboard Hot 100, which it did for three weeks.
 The song topped the chart in Iceland and peaked in the top 10 in Australia, Canada, Ireland, the Netherlands, Norway, New Zealand, Sweden, Switzerland, and the United Kingdom.
 An accompanying music video was directed by Paul Hunter, which depicts the band situated in three separate storylines.
 The song was nominated for Song of the Year and Best Pop Performance by a Duo or Group with Vocal at the 42nd Annual Grammy Awards.

 Background and composition

-Tionne Watkins was in the hospital when she conceived the idea of "Unpretty" after watching an episode of American talk show Ricki Lake, in which the men on the show called women "fat pigs".
-She wrote the song out as a poem and gave it to Dallas Austin to record in the booth.
+Watkins was in the hospital when she conceived the idea of "Unpretty" after watching an episode of American talk show Ricki Lake, in which the men on the show called women "fat pigs".
+She wrote the song out as a poem and gave it to Austin to record in the booth.
 Austin wanted to incorporate TLC's music into a folk and alternative rock sound.
 He wrote "Unpretty" as an "acoustic-driven pop song" in order for people to conceive TLC as an established group.
 Stacy Lambe of VH1 described the song as having an "alternative rock vibe".

 Commercial performance

 The song peaked at number one on the Billboard Hot 100, spending three weeks atop the chart.
 It was the second consecutive number-one single from the album, following "No Scrubs".
+It would also be the group's fourth and final number one on the chart, alongside being their last single to enter the top-ten.
 Worldwide, the song reached number one in Iceland for a week and peaked within the top 10 in Australia, Canada, Ireland, the Netherlands, Norway, New Zealand, Sweden, Switzerland, and the UK.

 It was nominated for Song of the Year and Best Pop Performance by a Duo or Group with Vocal at the 42nd Annual Grammy Awards.

 Music video

 Background

 Paul Hunter directed the music video for "Unpretty", which was filmed in June 1999 in Valencia, California, and cost over $1.6 million in production.
-A shortened edit of the video was created, which was released to an all-ages audience (as "Children's Version"), that removes both Watkins and Lopes' solo storylines, as some of the scenes were deemed as too explicit.
+A shortened edit of the video was created, which was released to an all-ages audience (as "Children's Version"), that removes the solo storylines of both Watkins and bandmate Lisa "Left Eye" Lopes, as some of the scenes were deemed as too explicit.